dragon.data.DDict

 n_nodes – The number of nodes that will have managers deployed on them.
 This must be set to None if a list of policies is provided.
 Defaults to 1.

 total_mem – The total memory in bytes that will be sharded evenly across all managers.
-Defaults to DDICT_MIN_SIZE but this is really a minimum size for a single manager and should be specified by the user.
+Defaults to DDICT_MIN_SIZE but the constant is really a minimum size for a single manager.
+Typically this should be provided by the creator of the DDict.

-wait_for_keys – Not implemented yet.
-Setting this to true means that each manager will keep track of a set of keys at each checkpoint level and clients advancing to a new checkpoint level will block until the set of keys at the oldest, retiring working set checkpoint are all written.
+wait_for_keys – Setting this to true means that each manager will keep track of a set of keys at each checkpoint and clients advancing to a new checkpoint will block until a requested key/value pair is available at their checkpoint before continuing.
 By specifying this all clients will remain in sync with each other relative to the size of the working set.
 Defaults to False.
 It is also possible to store key/values that are not part of the checkpointing set of key/values.
 Those keys are called persistent keys and will not be affected by setting this argument to true.
-Specifying wait_for_keys also means that readers will block while waiting for a non-persistent key to be written until the key is found or a timeout occurs.
+Specifying wait_for_keys also means that readers will block while waiting for a non-persistent key to be written the first time.
+Setting this to true requires a working set size of at least 2.

 policy – A policy can be supplied for starting the managers.
 Please read about policies in the Process Group documentation.
 Managers are started via a Process Group and placement of managers and other characteristics can be controlled via a policy or list of policies.
 If a list of policies is given then managers_per_node processes are started for each policy.
-Defaults to None which applies a Round-Robin policy.
+Defaults to None which applies a Round-Robin strategy for manager placement on nodes of the run-time.

 managers_per_policy – The number of managers started with each policy when a list of policies is provided.
-The total_mem is divided up evenly amongst the managers.
-This is the Defaults to 1.
+Defaults to 1.

-name – Not implemented yet.
-This is a base file name to be applied to persisted state for the dictionary.
-This base name along with a checkpoint number is used to restore a distributed dictionary from a persisted checkpoint.
+name – This is a base file name to be applied to persisted state for the dictionary.
+This base name along with other identifying information is used to restore a distributed dictionary from a persisted checkpoint.
 Defaults to “”.

-timeout – This is a timeout that will be used for all timeouts on the creating client and all managers during communication between the distributed components of the dictionary.
+timeout – This is a timeout that will be used for all timed operations on the creating client and all managers during communication between the distributed components of the dictionary.
 New clients wishing to set their own timeout can use the attach method to specify their own local timeout.
-Defaults to None (block).
+Defaults to None which means to wait forever.

 - Returns: